paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

 [Section 1804(a)(7)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1804/a/7/B&num=0&edition=prelim), referred to in subsec. (k)(2), was redesignated [section 1804(a)(6)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1804/a/6/B&num=0&edition=prelim) by Pub.
 L. 110–261, title I, § 104(1)(B), July 10, 2008, 122 Stat.
 2461.

 #### Amendments
+2023—Subsec. (k)(1).
+Pub.
+L. 117–347, § 323(a)(1)(A), repealed Pub.
+L. 107–296, § 898.
+See 2002 Amendment note below.

 2015—Subsec. (j).
 Pub.
 L. 114–23 substituted “subsection (e) or (f) of [section 1805 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1805)” for “[section 1805(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1805/e&num=0&edition=prelim)”.

 2008—Subsec. (i).
 Pub.
 L. 110–261, § 106, substituted “communication” for “radio communication”.

 Subsec. (k)(1)(B).
 Pub.
 L. 110–261, § 110(b)(1), substituted “sabotage, international terrorism, or the international proliferation of weapons of mass destruction” for “sabotage or international terrorism”.

 2002—Subsec. (k)(1).
 Pub.
-L. 107–296, in introductory provisions, inserted “or law enforcement personnel of a State or political subdivision of a State (including the chief executive officer of that State or political subdivision who has the authority to appoint or direct the chief law enforcement officer of that State or political subdivision)” after “law enforcement officers”.
+L. 107–296, § 898, which inserted, in introductory provisions, “or law enforcement personnel of a State or political subdivision of a State (including the chief executive officer of that State or political subdivision who has the authority to appoint or direct the chief law enforcement officer of that State or political subdivision)” after “law enforcement officers”, was repealed by Pub.
+L. 117–347, § 323(a)(1)(A).
+Repeal to have no effect on amendment by Pub.
+L. 107–296, see Construction of 2023 Amendment note set out under [section 2517 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2517&num=0&edition=prelim), Crimes and Criminal Procedure.

 2001—Subsec. (k).
 Pub.
 L. 107–56 added subsec. (k).